Greg Landry: Playing career

+Detroit Lions

-Landry was the first quarterback selected in the first round (11th overall) of the 1968 NFL Draft after a stellar career at the University of Massachusetts where he was selected All-Yankee Conference for two seasons.
-In 1971, as a member of the Lions, he passed for 2,237 yards and 16 touchdowns and was named to his only Pro Bowl that year.
+Landry was selected in the first round of the 1968 NFL/AFL draft (eleventh overall) by the Detroit Lions, and was the first quarterback taken in that draft.
+No UMass player has ever been taken higher in the draft.
+With the Lions in 1971, he passed for 2,237 yards and 16 touchdowns, was named first-team All-Pro, and went to his only Pro Bowl that year.
 In 1976, Landry passed for 2,191 yards and 17 touchdowns and was named the NFL's Comeback Player of the Year.
-He established a couple of passing records with the Lions.
-He was benched by Lions head coach Tommy Hudspeth late in the 1977 season and supplanted by Gary Danielson as the starting quarterback the following year.
+He was benched by Lions head coach Tommy Hudspeth late in 1977 and supplanted by Gary Danielson as the starting quarterback the following year.

 Landry's request to be traded was granted when he was acquired by the Colts from the Lions for fourth- and fifth-round selections in 1979 (88th and 131st overall–Ulysses Norris and Pittsburgh center Walt Brown respectively) and a 1980 third-round pick (62nd overall–Mike Friede) on April 29, 1979.
+During his 11 years with the Lions, he had a 40-41-3 record, and passed for 12,451 yards and 80 touchdowns.
+He ranked second in quarterback wins for the Lions to Bobby Layne and has been passed by just Matthew Stafford.

+Baltimore Colts, USFL, and Chicago Bears

-During his three seasons with the Colts, he played brilliantly in 1979 despite a 5–11 record after a season-ending injury to starting quarterback Bert Jones.
-He passed for a career best 2,932 yards and 15 touchdowns that season.
+During his three seasons with the Colts, he played brilliantly in 1979 despite a 5–11 record, after a season-ending injury to starting quarterback Bert Jones.
+Landry passed for a career best 2,932 yards and 15 touchdowns that season.
 He then played for George Allen on the Chicago Blitz and Arizona Wranglers in the United States Football League (USFL) in 1983 and 1984.
 He started one game as an emergency quarterback for the Chicago Bears in 1984 before retiring as a player.